##

 use.

-10. Now, make a barplot of the weight of the cars in the
+10. Now, make a barplot of the height of the patients in the

 dataset.
 Don’t forget to assign names with the